TeMeta/Dataset-JSON_hackathon/README.md

 ## Conclusions and next steps
-JSON-LD is a powerful means of transforming JSON into a graph by adding a `@context` reference to the relevant served reference.
+JSON-LD is a powerful means of transforming JSON into a graph by adding an explicit `@context` referencing served semantic definitions.

 JSON-LD brings Dataset-JSON and Define-JSON together explicitly by turning IDs and references into graph nodes and connections with universally unique IDs